kdave/btrfs-progs/Documentation/Trim.rst

 trim periodically could prevent that too.

 When a filesystem is created by :doc:`mkfs.btrfs` and is capable of trim, then it's by default performed on all devices.
+Since kernel 6.2 the *discard=async* mount option is automatically enabled on devices that support that.